dkostowww/transaction-watch-dog/README.md

 ## API Documentation
 Once you've started the application, you can check the API Docs:
-* At http://localhost:5000/api-documentation/ for Configurations API Docs
+* At http://localhost:5000/api-documentation/ for Configurations API Docs;
-* At http://localhost:5001/api-documentation/ for Transactions API Docs
+* At http://localhost:5001/api-documentation/ for Transactions API Docs;